-- Old English at the University of Virginia – This site by Peter S. Baker offers a course in OE plus bibliography and other online resources, including sound files of Readings from Beowulf.
+- Old English at the University of Virginia – This site by Peter S. Baker offers a course in OE plus bibliography and other online resources, including sound files of Readings from Beowulf. (archived links)

 - Beowulf on Steorarume (Beowulf in Cyberspace) – An edition with facing page translation, good notes taken from scholarly sources, background, bibliography, images, etc.

 - Cathy Ball’s “Hwaet!”
 (Archived) – A site formerly at Georgetown University, an informative and entertaining introduction to Old English.

 - Benjamin Bagby Performs Beowulf in Old English through Grendel’s Defeat

 - The Bosworth-Toller Anglo-Saxon Dictionary – The first great, comprehensive dictionary of Old English and still the standard.

 - Resources for Studying Beowulf (an archived link) – Bibliography, information on the manuscript, the original OE text, two translations, and a keyword search (for translation) make this site the place to start for the study of the Anglo-Saxon epic.

 - Beowulf: A Study Guide – Prof. Roy Liuzza of University of Tennessee, Knoxville, and author of one of the best translations of Beowulf, provides study questions, a bibliography, and a list of web sites devoted to the poem.

 - Syd Allan’s Beowulf Translations.net: Start Page – Contains introductory information, including images of the Beowulf manuscript, a mead hall, maps, etc.

 - “Why Read Beowulf?” – An essay by Robert F. Yeager on the history of the poem and its manuscript (an archived link).